 The other day I was in the zone.
 I got a good night’s rest, had my coffee in my hand, and was ready to seize the day.
 Then, the notifications went off.
 There was a barrage of emails.
 LinkedIn updates.
+My meeting scheduler was being used.
 And, a fury of trades being accepted in my fantasy football league.
 I lost my mojo.
 Obviously, I’m not alone since smartphone notifications are often cited as the most significant workplace distraction.
 Can you block apps at certain times of the day?

 Was this distraction my fault?
 I like to think it wasn’t, I usually put my phone on silent.
 But, in my eagerness to get tackle the day, it just slipped my mind.
 If only there were a way to block these distracting apps at a specific time, like when I need to focus on work, I would have this problem.